malkaguillot/ECON2206-Data-Management-2022/README.md

 You will develop a project abiding by the good practices taught in class.
 The project should incorporate:

-- a gitlab folder with at least 10 commits & 2 branches that are eventually merged
-    - including a readme explaining the architecture and linking to the address where the app is deployed.
-- Include an original data collection step (webscraping)
+- Include an original **data collection step** (webscraping)
+- The **main output** should be a `dash page` that you develop on `Herokuapp`, and should include;
+  - Some text, with brief explanations regarding : the question asked, the choice and the nature of the data (you do not have to include the data steps [collection & cleaning] here), the exhibits (should have reading notes) and what you conclude from them.
   - 4 exhibits: 2 tables and 2 Figures (using different commands)
   - The possibility to modify the visualization using button for at least one exhibit

-- The main output should be a `dash page` that you develop on `Herokuapp`
+**Submission format**: Invite @malkaguillot and @michel to collaborate on your GitHub repository by the due date.

+    - This means, we expect well version controlled work.
+    - a github folder with at least 5 commits (bonus if you have several development branches!)
+    - Tag your final submission using the following `git command git tag -a 1.0 -m "submitted version"`.
+    - You must have a `README.md` in the main directory with:
+      - instructions on how we can build the assignment & what it does;
+      - a link to the deploymed application.

 Projects should be realized by group of 1 or 2 (one group of 3 if there is an odd number of remaining students).

+**Project milestones**
+We will discuss about your proposed project several times so that we can evaluate whether it is do-able within the time frame.
 The project will be organized around the following milestones, materialized by a presentation in class:
 - ML1: Project idea & scraping methodology (5 minutes)
 - ML2: Visualization plan (5 minutes)
 - ML3: Final presentation (5 minutes)
 At ML3, you should also hand the final course product (by inviting us to your gitlab folder).

-## Problem sets
+## Homeworks
-The problem sets are simple exercises designed to help students to “get their hands in the data”.
+The homeworks are simple exercises designed to help you to “get their hands in the data”.
 They will be available on Lola and should be handed in there.
-These problem sets will take the form of Jupyter notebooks, that will have to be converted in pdf before being handed in.
+These homeworks will take the form of Jupyter notebooks, that will have to be converted in pdf before being handed in.

 ## Evaluation